 We obtained and reviewed the relevant contracts and agreements related to the transactions.
 We evaluated management's judgments on the group retaining control over UHC, and whether the purchase option gives Intersnack present access to the corresponding economic returns from UHC.
 We reviewed the identification of the underlying assets and liabilities of Yarra Valley and the provisional fair values determined based on our understanding of the acquired entity's business and management's explanations on the rationale for the transaction.
 We reviewed the calculation of non-controlling interest and equity reserve arising from the transaction.
 We involved our internal specialists in reviewing the valuation methodology and evaluating the inputs used in determining the fair value of the purchase option.
-We reviewed management's judgments on the classification and measurement of the purchase option.
-We reviewed the presentation and disclosures of this transaction in the consolidated financial statements.
+We also reviewed the presentation and disclosures of this transaction in the consolidated financial statements.
 Other Information